-SECTION 9: PRIVATE FINANCE INITIATIVES (PFI)/PUBLIC PRIVATE PARTNERSHIPS (PPP)
+Section 9: Private finance initiatives (PFI)/Public private partnerships (PPP)

-Southwark will consult and reach agreement with governing bodies of schools regarding the implementation of any PFI schemes for specific services.
+The council will consult and reach agreement with governing bodies of schools regarding the implementation of any PFI schemes for specific services.
 Amongst other issues these may include the reaching of agreements with the governing bodies of schools as to the basis of charges relating to PFI/PPP schemes; the treatment of income from third party lettings and the treatment of monies withheld from contractors due to poor performance.
 All of these will be contained in a school specific 'Governing Body Agreement' that the school will be required to sign before being included within any PFI/PPP contract.
 This agreement is between the LA and governing body and sets out details of the services provided under the PFI/PPP contract and the schools financial contributions.